shadany7824/Bayshore_6RR_PLUS/README.md

  - Transfer from 6R
  - VSORG [Expedition] + Ghost Wanted
  - Ghost Trophies Saving
- - Bingo Mode
+ - Bingo Mode (Not fully implemented)
  - Online Championship Match (OCM)

  ## What are things that is not working
- - Transfer from 5, 5DX, 5DX+, 6 and 6R
+ - Transfer from 5, 5DX, 5DX+, 6
- - Bingo Reward Claims from Terminal
+ - Bingo Rewards
  - Wangan Koshien Tournament Event (Not implemented yet)
  - Story Mode Saving
- - Registered Car Region will be shown as server default and not randomised
+ - Registered Car Region will be shown as server default and not randomised (Bug on purpose)
- - Terminal Bug for Dress-Up Parts, OCM Ranking List and Accepting Special Item from Transfer
+ - Terminal Bug Issues at times

 ## Credits
 This project is part of [Project Asakura](https://github.com/ProjectAsakura)